Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-### Updating the *MonoBehaviour*
+### Updating the client MonoBehaviour

-Now when we have a job.
-We need to make sure that we can execute the job accordingly, to do so we need to do some tweaks in our ClientBehaviour.
+When you have a job, you need to make sure that you can execute the job.
+To do this, you need to make some changes to your ClientBehaviour:

 ```c#